NickGhignatti/casimo/docs/report.md

   }
 }
 ```
-- **Game attracted**: Customers are attracted by their favourite game, in particular the customer looks around for the nearest game of its favourite type and moves towards it.
+- **Games attraction**: Customers are attracted by their favourite game, in particular the customer looks around for the nearest game of its favourite type and moves towards it.
 If no game of its liking is found, this behaviour won't affect its movements.

+- **Collisions with walls and games**: Customers can't collide with obstacles, which are games and walls.
+When the resulting velocity would make the customer collide with obstacles, its velocity is set to zero and the movement canceled.

 Each customer is affected only by the boids within a certain distance, defined by the `PERCEPTION_RADIUS`.
 If a boid is outside this radius, it is not considered in the calculations.
 Each customer updates its position and velocity according to the following algorithm: